 Incontinence and overactive bladder (OAB) are common conditions that can cause significant discomfort and embarrassment.
 Fortunately, there is a treatment option that can help: Botox injections.
 Botox is a type of botulinum toxin, a protein produced by the bacterium Clostridium botulinum.
 It has been used for decades to treat a variety of medical conditions, including incontinence and OAB.

 But what are the side effects of using Botox to treat these conditions?The most common side effect of using Botox to treat incontinence or OAB is a urinary tract infection.
 Other side effects may include fatigue, pain or difficulty urinating, and temporary inability to empty the bladder.
 If you experience any of these symptoms after receiving Botox injections, contact your doctor right away.
 There are two other side effects associated with injecting Botox into the bladder.
 The first is an increase in post-voiding residue, or the amount of urine left in the bladder after urination.

-The NEJM study found that women who used Botox injections had a higher number of urinary tract infections compared to women who used anticholinergic pills.
+In most cases, this does not cause any symptoms and does not need treatment.
+However, in some patients (about 6% in clinical trials) it may be a problem and may require temporary use of a catheter to help empty the bladder.
+The second side effect is an increased risk of urinary tract infection (UTI).
+A study published in the New England Journal of Medicine found that women who used Botox injections had a higher number of UTIs compared to women who used anticholinergic pills.
 However, pills were more likely than Botox to cause dry mouth.
-In general, you may have side effects during the first week after receiving Botox injections.
-Most of the time, these side effects are temporary, but sometimes the side effects can last several months or longer.
+In general, you may have side effects during the first week after receiving Botox injections into your bladder.